davmixcool/ethereum-wallet-api/README.md

 ### Configuration

-This api service uses `http://localhost:8545` as its default provider.
+This api service uses `http://localhost:8545` as its default RPC provider.
+You can change this to infura or any other.

 Configuration is located in `./common/config.js`